arirnarukami/webstaticproject/README.md

 # webstaticproject
-a simple static web for completing group assignments for a preview, you can access it on https://tutorjs3000.000webhostapp.com
+a simple static web for completing group assignments, for a preview, you can access it on https://tutorjs3000.000webhostapp.com

 created by :
  1. Johanadi Santoso